 - Injected events are not subject to intercept checks.
-(Note, however, that if secondary exceptions occur during delivery of an injected event, those exceptions are subject to exception intercepts.) - An injected NMI does not block delivery of further NMIs. - If the VMM attempts to inject an event that is impossible for the guest mode (e.g., a #BR exception when the guest is in 64-bit mode), the event injection will fail and no guest state instructions will be executed; VMRUN will immediately exit with an error code of VMEXIT_INVALID. - Injecting an exception (TYPE = 3) with vectors 3 or 4 behaves like a trap raised by INT3 and INTO instructions, respectively, in which case the processor checks the DPL of the IDT descriptor before dispatching to the handler. - Software interrupts cannot be properly injected if the processor does not support the NextRIP field, indicated by EDX[3] = 1 as returned by CPUID function 8000_000A.
+(Note, however, that if secondary exceptions occur during delivery of an injected event, those exceptions are subject to exception intercepts.) - An injected NMI does not block delivery of further NMIs. - If the VMM attempts to inject an event that is impossible for the guest mode (e.g., a #BR exception when the guest is in 64-bit mode), the event injection will fail and no guest state instructions will be executed; VMRUN will immediately exit with an error code of VMEXIT_INVALID. - Injecting an exception (TYPE = 3) with vectors 3 or 4 behaves like a trap raised by INT3 and INTO instructions, respectively, in which case the processor checks the DPL of the IDT descriptor before dispatching to the handler. - Software interrupts cannot be properly injected if the processor does not support the NextRIP field.
+Support is indicated by CPUID Fn8000_000A_EDX[NRIPS] = 1.
 Hypervisor software should emulate the event injection of software interrupts if NextRIP is not supported. - Event injection does not support injection of intercepted #DB faults that are the result of a guest ICEBP instruction.
 ICEBP does not perform DPL checks, as does INTn injection.
 Hypervisor software should emulate the injection of ICEBP.